etn-ccis/blui-react-native-component-library/MIGRATION.md

-# Upgrading to v8
+# Upgrading from v7 to v8

-## Update Dependencies
+## Dependency Updates

-First, update your @brightlayer-ui/react-native-components dependency to the latest version.
+First, update your `@brightlayer-ui/react-native-components` dependency to the latest version.

 ```shell
 npm install --save @brightlayer-ui/react-native-components@^8.0.0